Federal Council (Switzerland): Presidency

-The President is not the Swiss head of state; this function is carried out by the Council in corpore, that is, in its entirety.
-However, it has recently become usual that the President acts and is recognised as head of state while conducting official visits abroad, as the Council (also by convention) does not leave the country in corpore.
-More often, though, official visits abroad are carried out by the Councillor who is head of the Federal Department of Foreign Affairs.
+The president is not the Swiss head of state; this function is carried out by the council in corpore, that is, in its entirety.
+However, in recent practice the president acts and is recognised as head of state while conducting official visits abroad, as the Council (also by convention) does not leave the country in corpore.
+More often, though, official visits abroad are carried out by the head of the Federal Department of Foreign Affairs.
 Visiting heads of state are received by the Federal Council in corpore.